The Hidden Cost of Poor Mediation Intake (and How AI Can Help)

 • Mismanaged expectations: Clients assume mediation is about proving fault.

-• Lower settlement rates: Poorly prepared clients are less flexible and less realistic.
+• Lower readiness for negotiation: Poorly prepared clients may be less flexible and less realistic.

 How Poor Intake Shows Up in the Room